lursz/Interpreter/README.md

 The language aims to introduce users to the intricacies of programming in an enjoyable manner, while also allowing more creative developers to showcase their skills in level creation.

-Once completed, the game board can be immediately tested and completed.
+Once completed, the game board can be immediately tested and played on.

 ## Run
 Install Python3 (ver >= 3.10.8), then install all dependencies from `requirements.txt`